-2.2.3 Making use of the external ingenuity
+2.2.3 Implementation issues

-There are and will be ingenuity in the world to implement the feature, while satisfying the common set of the requirements and interface specifications.
+There are and will be ingenuity in the world satisfying the common set of the requirements and interface specifications.
 The specification should make full advantage of the external ingenuity in the field.

 • ACS specification will not define how to implement; it should provide common interfaces and mechanisms for implementing.